The Privacy, Data Protection and Cybersecurity Law Review: Netherlands

 iii Private litigation

 In August 2020, the interest organisation Privacy Collective launched the first GDPR-related class action.
 The Privacy Collective is seeking damages from Oracle and Salesforces for the alleged unlawful processing of personal data of Dutch internet users by using third-party cookies for advertisement tracking and targeting.
+Since then, several class actions have been filed, including actions against Facebook and TikTok.
+We expect this trend of GDPR-related class actions finding their way through the Dutch courts to increase in the coming years.

 Considerations for foreign organisations